 There are limits to spending on advertising

 Different groups have different limits to what they can spend on election advertising published during the regulated period.
-These limits are adjusted annually on 1 July and may change on 1 July 2023.
+These limits are adjusted for inflation each year on 1 July.
+The limits apply to advertising from 14 July to 13 October 2023, and are:

 Candidates, parties and promoters that spend over $100,000 must file an expense return